Gynaecomastia or breast enlargement in males which can demonstrate features of a female breast can be managed surgically where appropriate.

 It is essential that smoking cease six weeks prior to and after surgery to minimize the risk of surgical wound complications and anaesthesia.
 Nicotine containing products can also affect wound healing and should be ceased two weeks prior to and after surgery.

-A further significant aim of consultation is to facilitate understanding of the potential risks of gynecomastia surgery.
+A further significant aim of the consultation is to facilitate understanding of the potential risks of gynecomastia surgery.

-The decision to undergo gynecomastia surgery is significant and adjustment to change in appearance needs be considered in addition to the process of post-operative recovery.
+The decision to undergo gynecomastia surgery is significant and adjustment to change in appearance needs be considered in addition to the process of post- operative recovery.

 The aim of your consultation is to ascertain expectations and identify potential limitations to achieving those expectations, such as skin quality, breast anatomy, and scarring from previous surgery.

-Two or more consultations are often required prior to surgery to ensure a good understanding of the procedure, the likely results, and the period of recovery and downtime required.
+Two or more consultations are required prior to surgery to ensure a good understanding of the procedure, the likely results, and the period of recovery and downtime required.

 It is only at the culmination of the consultation process, after having the opportunity to have questions addressed by your surgeon, should consent to gynecomastia surgery be given.